rushter/MLAlgorithms/README.md

         python -m examples.linear_models

 ### Contributing

 Your contributions are always welcome!
+Feel free to improve existing code, documentation or implement new algorithm.
+Please open an issue to propose your changes if they big are enough.